Harmonization and value insights are fundamental to bring eConsent to the place it deserves.

 Remote consenting, electronic signatures, I like it, I hate it.
 Numerous interpretations, various feelings about eConsent.
 We lost control of what eConsent is about.
 This article will delve into the fundamental aspects of eConsent to bring it again on track and to the place it deserves.

 Whether remote consenting, electronic signatures, or any other electronic consent (eConsent) description, the commonality in all eConsent interpretations is the use of one or more digital features to support the consenting process between participant and investigator.
-A process that has not changed—all consent process steps are still applicable—but where each consent process step might or not, include one or more digital features as outlined in Figure 1.
+A process that has not changed—all consent process steps are still applicable—but where each consent process step might or not, include one or more digital features as outlined in Figure 1 below.

 There is no one size fits all eConsent model.
 Each disease, each study, each site, each participant might have different needs.